 As our generation mix evolves, we need to make sure our transmission network is fit for purpose.
 The cost of transmission is borne by consumers.
-But sensible transmission investments can improve affordability by helping to share reliable generation resources across the National Electricity Market (NEM), improve wholesale market competition, open renewable energy zones, and connect large scale storage.
+But sensible transmission investments can improve affordability by helping to share reliable generation resources across the NEM, improve wholesale market competition, open renewable energy zones, and connect large scale storage.

 The Australian Energy Market Operator’s (AEMO) Integrated System Plan (ISP) provides a twenty-year forecast of the NEM’s energy infrastructure needs.
 This includes a list of recommended transmission projects needed to keep our system reliable and secure into the future, including the transmission needed to connect Snowy 2.0.

 Through the COAG Energy Council, we are working to secure reforms that will ensure delivery of AEMO’s recommended transmission projects in a timely manner.
 This will bring forward necessary transmission investment, at least cost to energy consumers.